 How to Qualify for a Michigan Medical Marijuana Card

-Medically reviewed by Dr. Shatha Atiya on April 16, 2023.
+Medical content reviewed by Dr. Shatha Atiya on April 16, 2024

+There are two requirements to qualify for medical marijuana in Michigan.
 First, you must be a resident of Michigan.
-Second, you need to have one of the qualifying conditions required for a medical card in Michigan.
+Second, you must have one of the qualifying conditions for a medical card.

-This page will cover what it takes to qualify for medical marijuana in Michigan.
 We have included the most recent information from the Cannabis Regulatory Agency on the qualifying conditions for a medical card.
 In addition, we list all the requirements you need to meet to be eligible for a medical marijuana card in Michigan.
 Let us proceed.

 What Conditions Qualify for a Medical Marijuana Card in Michigan?